anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 #### Data stage

 Define data:
-- Is the data labeled consistenly?
+- Is the data labeled consistently?
 - How much silence before/after each clip?
 - How to perform volume normalization?